madnight/blog/source/_drafts/isomorphism.md

 As we can see there is an infinite number of natural transformations.

-You can open an interactive Haskell interpreter (ghci), load the functions and test the following examples.
+Bou can open an interactive Haskell interpreter (ghci), load the functions and test the following examples.

 {% vimhl hs %}
 ghci> safeHead [1,2,3]